osisoft/OSIsoft-Adapter-DNP3-Docs/V1/OSIsoft Adapter for DNP3 overview/OSIsoft Adapter for DNP3 principles of operation.md

 | Timestamp | DateTime | Timestamp of the value update for the DNP point.
 | Value | Depenent on the data selection configuration | Value of the DNP point

-Each stream will have a unique identifier, called a Stream ID, which is can be specified by the user in the data selection configuration.
+Each stream will have a unique identifier, called a Stream ID, which can be specified by the user in the data selection configuration.
 If the Stream ID is not specified, the adapter will use the DefaultStreamIdPattern in the data source configuration to determine the Stream ID.

 ### Discovery